Smartwatches With Health Metrics – Learn What They Are & Do

 Newer to the scene are smartwatches that monitor your heart and may detect overlooked heart abnormalities that could lead to a heart attack.

 How does the electrocardiogram app work?
-Unlike a medical ECG, where you have electrodes placed on specific areas of your body, the ECG on smartphones has you place your finger on the device.
+Unlike a medical ECG, where you have electrodes placed on specific areas of your body, the ECG on smartwatches has you place your finger on the device.
 It then reads the data and may detect if you have an abnormal heartbeat.

 Some smartwatches with ECG have been FDA-cleared to detect atrial fibrillation.